-Item of Clothing Description Formal Shirt/Blouse Collared white with fine green stripes and buttons down the front.
-Single pocket (left side) features school logo.
-Tie The tie forms a compulsory part of the formal uniform Boys - Plain bottle green Girls - Plain bottle green, buttoning below the collar of the blouse Long pants Plain matt finished school black, ankle-length pants with bottle green school initials embroidered at the hem of the left pocket Shorts/Skirt Shorts - School black tailored shorts with side tabs and zipped fly front, with bottle green school initials embroidered at the hem of the left pocket Skirts - School black tailored skirt with two inverted box-pleats front/back, with bottle green school initials embroidered at the hem of the left pocket School jacket or jumper Jacket, jumper or hoodie - Bottle green with white school logo embroidered on the chest Socks Stockings Plain black socks rising clearly above the shoes and no higher than mid-calf.
-Stockings may only be worn with the formal skirt and are to be black and in good condition, without holes or ladders.
+Item of Clothing Description and Comments Formal Collared white with fine green stripes and buttons down the front.
+Single pocket (left Shirt/Blouse side) features school logo Tie The tie forms a compulsory part of the formal uniform Boys - Plain bottle green Girls - Plain bottle green, buttoning below the collar of the blouse Long Pants Plain matt finished school black, ankle-length pants with bottle green school initials embroidered at the hem of the left pocket Shorts/Skirt Shorts - School black tailored shorts with side tabs and zipped fly front, with bottle green school initials embroidered at the hem of the left pocket Skirts - School black tailored skirt with two inverted box-pleats front/back, with bottle green school initials embroidered at the hem of the left pocket School jacket or jumper Primarily black with school logo embroidered on the chest Socks or Stockings Plain black socks rising clearly above the shoes and no higher than mid-calf.
+Stockings may only be worn with the formal skirt and are to be black and in good condition, without holes or ladders